gaospecial/ggVennDiagram/cran-comments.md

-This is a update to version 1.1.4
+This is a update to version 1.1.6

+Several links have been mended.